 CASTO provides its services exclusively to students enrolled in the University of Sharjah.

 Each college has its own rules and regulations for practical training.
 Students must consult their Academic Supervisor (AS) before registering for the course.
-Generally speaking, however, practical training is done in the final year (i.e. senior status is required).
+However, practical training is done in the final year (i.e. senior status is required).

-Yes!
-It’s extremely important that students maintain a good GPA since all training organizations prefer training students who hold a high GPA.
-It is extremely important to keep in mind that training organizations look at training candidates as potential future employees.
+Yes, As per the University Training guidelines the student must have a minimum GPA of 2.0 (not under probation).
+It is extremely important that students maintain a good GPA since all training organizations prefer training students who hold a high GPA.
+An important point to keep in mind is that training organizations look at training candidates as potential future employees.
 Therefore, training organizations try to recruit students who demonstrate high academic performance.

 Each college has its own criteria.
-Some colleges consider practical training as a credited course; in that case, the student must pay for it.
-In other colleges, however, practical training is required but receives no credit, so no pay is required.
-Consult your registrar regarding this issue.
+Some colleges consider practical training as a credited course in that case, the student must pay for it.
+However, in other colleges practical training is required but receives no credit.
+For further information, consult your registrar regarding this issue.

-Students are required to complete 60 practical training hours at the training site in a period of at most 15 weeks.
+Students are required to complete 120 practical training hours at the training site in a period of 4 weeks minimum & 6 weeks maximum.

 An Internal Practical Training course is offered over one complete semester and the External Practical Training course is offered in six weeks* during the summer session.

-Students are required to complete 180 practical training hours at the training site in a period of at most 6 weeks.
+Certain majors are required to complete 120 practical training hours at the training site in a period of 4 weeks minimum & 6 weeks maximum.

-Students are required to complete 240 practical training hours at the training site in a period of at most 8 weeks or a minimum of 6 weeks.
+Students are required to complete 180 practical training hours at the training site in a period of 6 weeks minimum & 8 weeks maximum

-Students are required to complete 300 practical training hours at the training site in a period of at most 8 weeks or a minimum of 6 weeks.
+Students are required to complete 240 practical training hours at the training site in a period of 6 weeks minimum & 8 weeks maximum

-Students are required to complete 120 practical training hours at the training site in a period of at most 6 weeks or a minimum of 4 weeks.
+Students are required to complete 120 practical training hours at the training site in a period of 4 weeks minimum & 6 weeks maximum

 Yes.
-However, you need to put some thought and consideration into this proposal before pursuing it and get your Academic Supervisor's (AS) initial approval.
-Your AS will evaluate the training program to determine whether the experience qualifies as practical training or not.
-Hence, you should talk to your AS and the CASTO office prior arranging such training.
+However, you need to put some thought and consideration into this proposal before pursuing it and get your Academic Supervisor's initial approval.
+Your Academic Supervisor will evaluate the training program to determine whether the experience qualifies as practical training or not.
+Hence, you should talk to your Academic Supervisor and CASTO office prior arranging such training.